Film Photography Journal with Useful Guide

 We remember once when we learn film photography, the object we shoot has to have many pastel colors.
 Then those the cafe’s ambiance color is just great and met our criteria.
 It’s always fun to play with colors.

 Find more of our Engagement Photography works and tips here.
+Or, In case you need our practical guidance, you can visit our comprehensive Bali Engagement Photographer Guide of Couple Session.

 Random Film Photography During a Wedding